Fast Facts

 Turtle Nesting Season

-The rain may ruin beach conditions for humans, but it won't stop the turtles, and the rainy season, from mid-July to mid-October is the best time to see mother turtles lay their eggs.
-Consider visiting Parque Nacional Tortuguero, on the northern Caribbean coast.
+The rain may ruin beach conditions for humans, but it won't stop the turtles.
+The rainy season, from mid-July to mid-October, is the best time to see mother turtles lay their eggs.
+Consider visiting Parque Nacional Tortuguero on the northern Caribbean coast.
 Leatherback and green sea turtles also lay their eggs here at night.

 Hacienda Pozo Azul